 Far better to own all of your code, so your program lies entirely within your field of vision and control.
 We only use two libraries in our whole app, ImGui and stb.

 One Process, One Thread.
-Our whole application is one big update-render loop.
+Our whole app is one big update-render loop.
 No IPC, synchronizing multiple threads, or client-server architecture with JSON over HTTP.
 Poof goes a whole source of bottlenecks, complexity, and bugs.

-We make some exceptions; our parser uses threads to parse multiple files at a time.
+We make exceptions; our parser uses threads to parse multiple files at a time.
 But we don’t use processes or threads to partition our application into modules.